 A new multifunctional system determines oil level and oil condition.
 The system determines viscosity using a piezoelectric listening device.
 When this sensitive surface comes into contact with the oil, the oscillation frequency and damping change according to the oil’s mechanical properties, allowing viscosity to be measured.
 The addition of oil level sensing capability may allow vehicle manufacturers to remove the oil dipstick from the engine.

 So, the best answer to our question of how long engine oil lasts is, “it all depends.”
 Follow the manufacturer’s fluid specifications and maintenance intervals when servicing your vehicle.
-Get them at www.ChiltonDIY.com or www.ChiltonPRO.com, where a valuable subscription to comprehensive service procedures, specifications, and wiring diagrams, gives you all the information to do the job right.
+Get service procedures, specifications, wiring diagrams, and more at ChiltonDIY.com.